 3. Intellectual stimulation

 A dog’s brain also needs to be stimulated.
 There are tangible benefits to ensuring that your dog is intellectually stimulated, such as using puzzle toys.
 Problem-solving makes a dog feel satisfied and gives greater peace of mind.
 Boredom can affect a dog just as it can us humans.

 Rules and routines work to make your pooch feel safe and secure — excellent stress-reducing factors.
 It’s good for your dog to know roughly what time you go to work, they get fed, you come home, and they head out for a walk.
 This will make them feel calmer and more settled.
 It isn’t always possible but try and maintain some consistency to keep your dog from worrying.

-Many of us work long hours, however, leaving your dog at home alone for large chunks of the day can panic them.
+Many of us work long hours.
+But leaving your dog at home alone for large chunks of the day can panic them.
 While some dogs handle being alone better than others, some suffer from separation anxiety.
-This causes stress.
-If you can, book them into a doggy daycare centre or ask if a family member or friend can dog-sit for an hour or two to break up their day.
+This results in stressed dogs.
+If you can, book them into a doggy daycare centre.
+Or even ask if a family member or friend can dog-sit for an hour or two to break up their day.

 Be vigilant of your dog’s behaviour and implement some of the above stress-reducing methods.
 Try to create an all-around positive atmosphere in your home to help your dog stay anxiety-free and get a good night’s sleep.